ajitpatel28/react-native-truecaller/README.md

   - `androidButtonText`: (optional) Text displayed on the Truecaller button on Android
   - `androidFooterButtonText`: (optional) Text displayed on the footer button on Android
   - `androidConsentHeading`: (optional) Heading text for the consent screen on Android
+  - `androidSuccessHandler`: (optional) Callback function invoked on Android when Truecaller succeeds with a response.
+It receives a parameter of type `TruecallerAndroidResponse` containing the success data.
+Pass this function if you want to do server side validation of the Truecaller response.

 #### Returns

 - `initializeSDK(): Promise<void>`: Initializes the Truecaller SDK.
 - `isTrucallerInitialized: boolean`: Returns true if the Truecaller SDK is initialized.
-- `androidAuthorizationData: {
-  codeVerifier: string | null;
-  authorizationCode: string | null;
-  };`: Returns codeVerifier and authorizationCode for Android and null for iOS.
+- `isSdkUsable(): boolean`: Returns true if the Truecaller SDK is usable on the current device.
 - `openTruecallerForVerification(): Promise<void>`: Requests the user's Truecaller verification.
 - `userProfile`: The user's Truecaller profile (if available).
+For android, it will be available only if androidSuccessHandler is not provided then library will internally handle the validation and will return the userProfile
 - `error`: Any error that occurred during the Truecaller operations.

 ## Constants